KnowledgeWorkonEthereum/OpenSpecifications/README.md

 ## Contributing

-Please read the CONTRIBUTING.md guide for proposing a new specifications
+Thank you for your interest!
+Please read the CONTRIBUTING.md guide before for contributing.